dogweather/forkful/content/en/c-sharp/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?
-Sending an HTTP request is a way for programs to communicate over the web, asking for data or submitting some.
-Programmers do it to interact with APIs, services or to pull in web content.

 ## How to:
 C# makes sending HTTP requests straightforward with `HttpClient`.
 Here's the skeleton of a GET request: